By: iamAldonLopez | February 17, 2018

 If you are looking for more exotic food.
-Huaxi market is identified with slithering reptiles which also known as the snake Alley night market.
-Huaxi market offers snake wine, goose, eel and squid soup and Taiwanese noodles.
+Huaxi market is identified with slithering reptiles which are also known as the snake Alley night market.
+Huaxi market offers snake wine, goose, eel and squid soup, and Taiwanese noodles.

-Shilin Night Market on the other hand, is one of the Taiwan’s most famous night market because this area is used for trading a spot where agriculture products were exported to other port cities like Dadaocheng or Banka.
-This become a must-visit destination.
+Shilin Night Market, on the other hand, is one of Taiwan’s most famous night market because this area is used for trading a spot where agriculture products were exported to other port cities like Dadaocheng or Banka.
+This becomes a must-visit destination.
 You can try their local specialty here which are stinky tofu, stinky bean curd – a fermented snack that smells strongly of blue cheese.

-Rainbow village is the new tourist attraction in Taichung, Taiwan.
-This village has vibrant colors and various of objects like people, animals and auspicious wordings.
+Rainbow Village is the new tourist attraction in Taichung, Taiwan.
+This village has vibrant colors and a variety of objects like people, animals, and auspicious wordings.
 This colorful compound of old military houses was made 2 years ago.
 The whole place was painted by Mr. Wong, a very old KMT veteran who can be seen at the village on most days.
 This place is located at Lane 56, Chun An Road, Nantun District.
 To get there, take Bus number 27 from Taichung Train Station.

 Free Public Wi-Fi: Taiwan offers multiple Wi-Fi across the country open to visitors from abroad.
-In our case, we rented a pocket Wi-Fi at the Portable Wi-Fi booth in Taoyan International Airport (TPE).
-It costs like around 1.65 USD/day.
-After your trip, make sure to return the portable Wi-Fi at Taoyan.
+In our case, we rented a pocket Wi-Fi at the Portable Wi-Fi booth in Taoyuan International Airport (TPE).
+It costs around 1.65 USD/day.
+After your trip, make sure to return the portable Wi-Fi at Taoyuan.
 Unite Traveler Service counter #3 (Opening Hours: 5:30 AM – 1:00 AM).